Impelon/ant-image-seg/README.md

 1. Randomly spawn ants.
 Give each a random position as a target.
 2. Each ant:
-  - Selects a neighbouring pixel and walks to it, leaving three pheromones behind.
+  - Selects a neighbouring pixel and walks to it, leaving multiple pheromones behind.
   - The selection is random and weighted according to:
     - the strength of pheromones
     - direction towards their target